"Any man who may be asked in this century

 The Atakapa-Ishak (uh-TAK-uh-paw - ee-SHAK) are a Southwest Louisiana/Southeast Texas tribe

-of ancient Indians who lived in the Gulf of Mexico's northwestern crescent and called themselves Ishak.
+of ancient Natives who lived in the Gulf of Mexico's northwestern crescent and called themselves Ishak.

 Atakapa Pronunciation